FAQs - Residence Halls

 Am I required to have a meal plan if I live in the Residence Halls?

 All students living on campus are required to have a meal plan.
-UM Dining offers two meal plans to choose from and they range in costs and benefits so you are sure to find one to meet your needs!
+UM Dining offers three meal plans to choose from ranging in costs and benefits, so you are sure to find one that meets your needs!

 When can I move into my room for the semester?

 The first official opening day of housing is the Saturday before classes start each semester.* Early arrival is available starting the Saturday before the official opening day in fall and the Tuesday before the official opening day in spring.
 There is an additional early arrival fee for each day you arrive before the official opening day.
 No arrangements are required for early arrival.
 You will be able to check into your room by going to the Area Desk of your hall after 9:00am each day of early arrival.
 The early arrival fee will be added to your student account within one business day.

 Can I ship packages to myself before I move into my room?

 The Residence Halls start accepting mail and packages the first day of early arrivals.
 You may ship items to yourself starting on that day.
 Space is limited for storing packages, however, so please ship packages so they arrive as close to your arrival as possible.
 All packages will be held at the front desk of your hall until you sign for them.

 Are Freshmen required to live on campus?